DTE Energy: 2000s

 On May 31, 2001 DTE Energy and MCN Energy Group completed a merger which created Michigan's largest energy company and a premier regional energy provider.
 MichCon became an operating company of DTE Energy.

 In 2007, DTE Energy began acquiring wind development rights on more than 100,000 acres of land in the Thumb area.
 The first DTE Energy-owned and constructed wind parks were commissioned (connected to the grid and generating power) in December 2012.
 Two of these wind parks are located in Huron County and one in Sanilac County.

 2010s

 In 2013, DTE Energy adopted "DTE" as its customer-facing brand.
 Accordingly, Detroit Edison Company changed its name to DTE Electric Company, while Michigan Consolidated Gas changed its name to DTE Gas.

 2020s

-On October 27, 2020, DTE announced its plan to spin-off DTE Midstream into an independent, publicly-traded business called DT Midstream.
+On October 27, 2020, DTE announced its plan to spin off DTE Midstream into an independent, publicly traded business called DT Midstream.
 On July 1, 2021, DT Midstream successfully spun off.

 According to a statement released by the White House on Nov 18, 2021, DTE Energy participated in the American Rescue Plan by committing to help customers during the COVID-19 pandemic, by proactively using resources.

+On January 16, 2025, DTE Gas and DTE Electric received a total of $8.81 billion in conditional commitments for loan guarantees through the US Department of Energy's Loan Programs Office that would be used to install thousands of megawatts of renewable energy generation and storage.